 She also enjoyed teaching at Sacred Heart Elementary School in Salinas for over 11 years.
 Although she has taught every grade, her favorite teaching assignment is kindergarten.
 She loves the age, loves the spontaneity of the children.
 There is never a dull moment and there are laughs every day!
 Betty Dolan, a friend from St. John’s, Folsom, mother of four sons, affirms how great Sr. Bernie is with kids, conscientious, with a great sense of humor, resourceful and creative.

 From 2004 to 2006 Sister served on the staff of the House of Prayer in Carmel.
-While she loved the beauty of the place, she realized that she missed the children and the teaching.
-Now she is in Watsonville at Moreland Notre Dame School doing what she loves best—teaching!
+While she loved the beauty of the place, she realized that she missed the children and the teaching and went to Morland Notre Dame School to do what she loved best—teaching!